PaulaBeatrice/Library-Management/README.md

 # Library-Management

 This project written in python deals with the management of a library.
-It keeps records of books, customers and book rentals.
+It keeps records of books, customers and book rentals and stores their data in files.
 It has implemented the following operations:
 - adding, deleting a book, updating information about a book, different filters
 - adding, deleting a customer, updating information about a customer, different filters